 What is a Panther?
 4 Explanations (And Common Misconceptions)

-Panthers are often thought to be is a specific species of big cat.
+Panthers are often thought to be a specific species of big cats.
 But that isn’t true.

 - The term “panther” can be used to describe several animals.
 The genus Panthera is the genus that has the following five big cats: leopards, lions, jaguars, tigers, and snow leopards.

 - “Panther” could also refer to an ancient mythological creature that, while sometimes described as a big cat, may also have different forms.
 This may even include, among other forms, having a horned head, long neck, and horse’s body.
 It is described as emitting a sweet smell that draws in prey, eats them, then sleeps in a cave for three days after feeding.

 - Some may use “panther” as an interchangeable term for cougars.
 In fact, one subspecies of cougars is called the Florida panther, found in southern Florida.
 Despite the term’s usage, the genus for this particular big cat is Puma, and not Panthera.
 Other names for this animal include puma, mountain lion, catamount, and painter.

 - “Panther” may be used to describe color variants of big cats, especially among leopards or jaguars.
 This would include black and white panthers.
 This is the explanation that we’ll use for this post.